scpark20/KimchiSpeech/index.md

 | <audio src="wavs/KS/inference_2_S5G1.wav" controls preload></audio> | <audio src="wavs/KW/inference_2_W4G1.wav" controls preload></audio> |
 | --- | --- |

-Text4: a very few years saw the birth of Roman character not only in Italy, but in Germany and France.
+Text 4: a very few years saw the birth of Roman character not only in Italy, but in Germany and France.

 | **GT** | **Tacoton2** |
 | :--- | :--- |